nerves-project/nerves/docs/User Interfaces.md

 ...
 ```

-Now add the Phoenix UI app to the firmware app as a dependency as well as nerves_networking.
+Now, add the Phoenix `ui` app and the `nerves_networking` library to the firmware app as dependencies:

 ```
 defp deps do